 Admitted Graduate Students

-We look forward to your arrival on campus to begin graduate study in civil and materials engineering.
+We look forward to your arrival on campus to begin graduate study.
 This is a phase of your education in which you fully tap the potential to conduct your own investigations and take ownership of your research discoveries.
 At UIC, you will expand your knowledge of the field and sharpen your skills in independent inquiry.

-The civil and materials engineering department offers outstanding graduate programs taught by highly regarded faculty who represent diverse backgrounds and areas of research expertise.
+The civil, materials, and environmental engineering department offers outstanding graduate programs taught by highly regarded faculty who represent diverse backgrounds and areas of research expertise.
 Graduate students collaborate on work funded by the National Science Foundation and other prestigious sponsors.
 UIC’s College of Engineering is a thriving institution, driven by the value proposition offered by a Carnegie 1 public research university in the heart of Chicago.

 We welcome you to our UIC CME family.